 How Social Security income is taxed

 Whether your Social Security retirement benefits are subject to federal income taxes depends on your tax filing status and what the U.S. Social Security Administration calls your “combined income.”
-That includes wages and self-employment income, interest and dividends, and other taxable income.
+That figure includes wages and self-employment income, interest and dividends, and other taxable income.

 So, even if your benefits are not subject to federal taxes, they could still be subject to state income taxes — and vice versa.
-It depends on how that state taxes income and whether it offers any tax breaks that apply to Social Security income.
+It depends on how a state taxes income and whether it offers any tax breaks that apply to Social Security income.

 Learn everything you need to plan your dream retirement